basementstudio/commerce-toolkit/README.md

 ```

 And that's all.
 You should be able to use that to hit your GraphQL API in a type safe manner.

+An added benefit is that this sdk doesn't depend on `graphql`.
+Many GraphQL Clients require it as a peer dependency (e.g [`graphql-request`](https://github.com/prisma-labs/graphql-request/blob/master/package.json)), which adds important KBs to the bundle.

 ↳ For a standard way to use this with the [Shopify Storefront API](https://shopify.dev/api/storefront), take a look at our example [With Next.js + Shopify](./examples/nextjs-shopify/src/storefront/sdk-gen).